sayedali1/alx-low_level_programming/0x08-recursion/README.md

 * **You are not allowed to use any kind of loops**
 * You are not allowed to use `static` variables

+## what we should leard from these tasks

+* how to use recursion

 ## Tasks

 | Tasks | Description |